What is cryptocurrency?

 Ethereum: More Than Just Money

 While Bitcoin is mostly seen as digital money, Ethereum (ETH) is something more.
-It’s like a digital supercomputer that can run "smart contracts" — self-executing agreements written in code.
+It’s like a digital supercomputer that can run "smart contracts" self-executing agreements written in code.

 This means Ethereum can power decentralised apps (dApps), games, and even NFTs (non-fungible tokens).
 Think of Ethereum as the backbone of the DeFi (decentralised finance) movement.
+Ethereum is a blockchain and is the second largest cryptocurrency.

 Other Popular Cryptocurrencies